agnusmaximus/cyclades/README.md

 ```

 # Fetching data
-Please run this command to fetch all the data
+To fetch all experiment data, from the project home directory, run
 ```c++
 cd data && sh fetch_all_data.sh && cd ..
 ```